georgewallace/elasticsearch/docs/reference/elasticsearch/index-lifecycle-actions/ilm-rollover.md

 The index will roll over once any `max_*` condition is satisfied and all `min_*` conditions are satisfied.
 Note, however, that empty indices are not rolled over by default.

+%  tag::rollover-conditions[]

 `max_age`
-:   (Optional,  [time units](/reference/elasticsearch/rest-apis/api-conventions.md#time-units)) Triggers rollover after the maximum elapsed time from index creation is reached.
-The elapsed time is always calculated since the index creation time, even if the index origination date is configured to a custom date, such as when using the [index.lifecycle.parse_origination_date](/reference/elasticsearch/configuration-reference/index-lifecycle-management-settings.md#index-lifecycle-parse-origination-date) or [index.lifecycle.origination_date](/reference/elasticsearch/configuration-reference/index-lifecycle-management-settings.md#index-lifecycle-origination-date) settings.
+:   (Optional,  [time units](api-conventions.md#time-units)) Triggers rollover after the maximum elapsed time from index creation is reached.
+The elapsed time is always calculated since the index creation time, even if the index origination date is configured to a custom date, such as when using the [index.lifecycle.parse_origination_date](ilm-settings.md#index-lifecycle-parse-origination-date) or [index.lifecycle.origination_date](ilm-settings.md#index-lifecycle-origination-date) settings.

 `max_docs`
 :   (Optional, integer) Triggers rollover after the specified maximum number of documents is reached.
 Documents added since the last refresh are not included in the document count.
 The document count does **not** include documents in replica shards.

 `max_size`
-:   (Optional, [byte units](/reference/elasticsearch/rest-apis/api-conventions.md#byte-units)) Triggers rollover when the index reaches a certain size.
+:   (Optional, [byte units](api-conventions.md#byte-units)) Triggers rollover when the index reaches a certain size.
 This is the total size of all primary shards in the index.
 Replicas are not counted toward the maximum index size.

     ::::{tip}
-    To see the current index size, use the [_cat indices](https://www.elastic.co/docs/api/doc/elasticsearch/operation/operation-cat-indices) API.
+    To see the current index size, use the [_cat indices](cat-indices.md) API.
 The `pri.store.size` value shows the combined size of all primary shards.
     ::::

 `max_primary_shard_size`
-:   (Optional, [byte units](/reference/elasticsearch/rest-apis/api-conventions.md#byte-units)) Triggers rollover when the largest primary shard in the index reaches a certain size.
+:   (Optional, [byte units](api-conventions.md#byte-units)) Triggers rollover when the largest primary shard in the index reaches a certain size.
 This is the maximum size of the primary shards in the index.
 As with `max_size`, replicas are ignored.

     ::::{tip}
-    To see the current shard size, use the [_cat shards](https://www.elastic.co/docs/api/doc/elasticsearch/operation/operation-cat-shards) API.
+    To see the current shard size, use the [_cat shards](cat-shards.md) API.
 The `store` value shows the size each shard, and `prirep` indicates whether a shard is a primary (`p`) or a replica (`r`).
     ::::

 `max_primary_shard_docs`
 :   (Optional, integer) Triggers rollover when the largest primary shard in the index reaches a certain number of documents.
 This is the maximum docs of the primary shards in the index.
 As with `max_docs`, replicas are ignored.

     ::::{tip}
-    To see the current shard docs, use the [_cat shards](https://www.elastic.co/docs/api/doc/elasticsearch/operation/operation-cat-shards) API.
+    To see the current shard docs, use the [_cat shards](cat-shards.md) API.
 The `docs` value shows the number of documents each shard.
     ::::

 `min_age`
-:   (Optional,  [time units](/reference/elasticsearch/rest-apis/api-conventions.md#time-units)) Prevents rollover until after the minimum elapsed time from index creation is reached.
+:   (Optional,  [time units](api-conventions.md#time-units)) Prevents rollover until after the minimum elapsed time from index creation is reached.
 See notes on `max_age`.

 `min_docs`
 :   (Optional, integer) Prevents rollover until after the specified minimum number of documents is reached.
 See notes on `max_docs`.

 `min_size`
-:   (Optional, [byte units](/reference/elasticsearch/rest-apis/api-conventions.md#byte-units)) Prevents rollover until the index reaches a certain size.
+:   (Optional, [byte units](api-conventions.md#byte-units)) Prevents rollover until the index reaches a certain size.
 See notes on `max_size`.

 `min_primary_shard_size`
-:   (Optional, [byte units](/reference/elasticsearch/rest-apis/api-conventions.md#byte-units)) Prevents rollover until the largest primary shard in the index reaches a certain size.
+:   (Optional, [byte units](api-conventions.md#byte-units)) Prevents rollover until the largest primary shard in the index reaches a certain size.
 See notes on `max_primary_shard_size`.

 `min_primary_shard_docs`
 :   (Optional, integer) Prevents rollover until the largest primary shard in the index reaches a certain number of documents.
 See notes on `max_primary_shard_docs`.

+%  end::rollover-conditions[]

 ::::{important}
 Empty indices will not be rolled over, even if they have an associated `max_age` that would otherwise result in a roll over occurring.
 A policy can override this behavior, and explicitly opt in to rolling over empty indices, by adding a `"min_docs": 0` condition.
 This can also be disabled on a cluster-wide basis by setting `indices.lifecycle.rollover.only_if_has_documents` to `false`.
 ::::

 ::::{important}
 The rollover action implicitly always rolls over a data stream or alias if one or more shards contain 200000000 or more documents.
 Normally a shard will reach 50GB long before it reaches 200M documents, but this isn’t the case for space efficient data sets.
 Search performance will very likely suffer if a shard contains more than 200M documents.
 This is the reason of the builtin limit.
 ::::